deNzik3/data_analytics_projects/README.md

 **Skills:** data cleaning, EDA, statistics, machine learning, data visualization, linear regression, rigde regression, lasso regression, KNN, decision tree

-**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib,Scikit-learn
+**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn

-**Results:** Here I tried to find patterns in price formation and build a model, now we can predict the price of a laptop by its components
+**Results:** Based on a large amount of data, I made an EDA, built an ML model and created a visualization of the use of the model

 #